CraftAcademyLabs/coach-guides/miscellaneous/assessments/week_7_assessment.md

 **Not to be shared with students!**

 There are many ways to retrieve the tweets for a user but here’s the simplest one using `.search`.
-In order for it to work you need to have configured a `client` That is the main part of the challenge. ```

 In order for it to work you need to have configured a `client` That is the main part of the challenge.

 ```shell